DukeCHSI/TitrationAnalysis/README.md

 ## Execution
 ### Basic command
-The command **"Get["KineticsToolkit`"]"** can be used to call the package.
+The command **Get["KineticsToolkit`"]** can be used to call the package.
 Then the module corresponding to one of the platforms can be called, as shown in the image below.

 <p align="center">
 <img src="Graphics for README/Package Calling 2023May.PNG" width="450"/>